Influence maximization by rumor spreading on correlated networks through community identification: Concepts and methods

 \section{Concepts and methods}

-A social network can be represented as a graph $G = (V, E)$ made up of a set $V$ of vertices (nodes) and a set $E$ of edges that connect pairs of vertices.
-The cardinalities of $V$ and $E$ are denoted by $|V|= n$ and $|E| = m$, respectively.
+A social network can be represented as a graph $G = (V, E)$ made up of a set of $N = |V|$ vertices (nodes) and a set $E$ of edges that connect pairs of vertices.
 Here, we consider only undirected and static networks.
 The degree $k_i$ of a vertex $i$ corresponds to the number of edges attached to $i$.
 The degree distribution of a network $P(k)$ gives the probability that a given randomly selected vertex has degree $k$.
-Social networks are characterized by highly heterogeneous degree distribution, presenting a scale-free organization~\cite{newman2010networks}, where most of the nodes are low connected, but a small set of nodes have high degree.
-The connection pattern of vertices can also be analyzed by the degree-degree correlation.
+Social networks are characterized by highly heterogeneous degree distribution, presenting a scale-free organization~\cite{Pastor-Satorras2015}, where most of the nodes are low connected, but a small set of nodes have a high degree.
+We can also analyze the connection pattern of vertices with the degree-degree correlation.
 In assortative, or positively correlated, networks nodes of similar degree tend to be connected.
 In disassortative, or negatively correlated, networks low-degree nodes tend to connect with strongly connected vertices.
 If the tendency of connection is independent of the node degree, then the network is called non-assortative.
 The level of assortativity can be quantified by the Pearson correlation coefficient, $\rho$, of the degrees of nodes at either end of an edge~\cite{Newman2002}.
-According to this measure, a network can be classified as (i) assortative ($\rho > 0$), (ii) dissassortative ($\rho < 0$), or (iii) non-assortative ($\rho \approx 0$).
-Degree-degree correlation plays a fundalmental role in the analysis of several dynamical processes in networks, like synchronization~\cite{Peron015} and epidemic spreading~\cite{Newman2002}.
+According to this measure, a network can be classified as (i) assortative ($\rho > 0$), (ii) disassortative ($\rho < 0$), or (iii) non-assortative ($\rho \approx 0$).
+Degree-degree correlation plays a fundamental role in the analysis of several dynamical processes in networks~\cite{EstradaAssorta2011}, like network evolution and link prediction~\cite{Vega-Oliveros2019a}, epidemic spreading~\cite{Newman2002}, or synchronization~\cite{Peron015}.